 Logitech K380 Multi-Device Bluetooth Keyboard

-If you have more than one smartphone or tablet (and many, perhaps most of you reading this, do own multiple mobile devices), then you should consider checking out the Logitech K380 Bluetooth Keyboard.
+If you have more than one smartphone or tablet, then you should consider checking out the Logitech K380 Bluetooth Keyboard.
 This compact wireless keyboard can connect, and be used by, virtually any device with Bluetooth wireless hardware inside.
 In fact, the software that’s included with the keyboard allows you to create up to three different device profiles, one for each product you own, and you can quickly toggle between each of them by pressing one of the yellow “Easy Switch” buttons that you can see in the top left corner of the keyboard.

 The Logitech K380 is small enough (4.9 inches high, 10.9 inches wide, and 0.6 inches deep) so you can easily drop it in a messenger bag or backpack for the times when you really, really need to type with something beyond a touchscreen keyboard.
 The company provides two AAA batteries to power the keyboard, and it claims that it should last up to two years with those batteries in place, so you shouldn’t have to worry about replacing them for a long time.

 The Logitech K380 Bluetooth Keyboard also comes in several colors (dark grey, orange, blue and red).
 You can get it from Amazon for prices that range between $20.95 and $33.41, depending on which color you choose.

 Arteck HB030B Universal Slim Portable Wireless Bluetooth Keyboard